openshift-service-mesh/federation/README.md

 # Federation

-A Kubernetes controller that provides discovery service for Istio mesh federation.
+This project implements Istio mesh federation using a Kubernetes controller that provides an API for managing multi-mesh communication, implements service discovery and automates the management of Istio configuration.

 Mesh federation enables mTLS communication between applications across mesh boundaries.
 Each mesh can federate a subset of its services to allow applications from other meshes to connect to these services.